Sexual predator jailed for murdering Zara Aleena days after prison release

 Afterwards, McSweeney took some of Ms Aleena’s clothes, keys and purse which he threw away with the same “disdain” he had treated his victim, Mr Glasgow said.

-Ms Aleena was found with severe head injuries and struggling to breathe.
+Ms Aleena, who was training to be a solicitor, was found with severe head injuries and struggling to breathe.

 Emergency services were called at 2.44am but she died in hospital from compression to the neck and blunt force to the head.

-Police identified McSweeney from a bloody fingerprint at the scene and chilling CCTV footage which was played in court.
+Police identified McSweeney from bloody fingerprints at the scene and chilling CCTV footage which was played in court.

 Officers traced him to a caravan on a fairground in the nearby Valentines Park where he was arrested the next day.